-As noted in Attachment A, the proposed 2020-2022 City Council Goals are as follows:
+As noted in Attachment A, the proposed 2020-2022 City Council Goals are below.
+These five Goals are a continuation of the same Goals from the 2019-2021 Work Plan.

 - 1. Strengthen Shoreline's economic climate and opportunities; - 2.
 Continue to deliver highly-valued public services through management of the City's infrastructure and stewardship of the natural environment; - 3.
 Continue preparation for regional mass transit in Shoreline; - 4.
 Expand the City's focus on equity and inclusion to enhance opportunities for community engagement; and - 5.
 Promote and enhance the City's safe community and neighborhood programs and initiatives.